jarusll/the-logs/index.md

 Emacs has a diary.
 I looked into it.
 My current setup works for now given that I push from my phone as well.

+All this time I have been on a scavenged linux setup.
+I picked the first obvious solution & stuck to it.
+I really want to craft a system and stick to it.
+The setup will be
+- minimal
+- stable
+- deterministic

+I haven't looked at guix yet but scheme as config language does seem appealing to me plus its something new so fun.

 # 2022-03-30

 ### Plan for today